priyankt68/pycon_requirements/README.md

 pandas
 ```

-Run fetch packages for a workshop.
-Use fetch_requirements.py to do this.
+Run following command to fetch packages for workshop. fetch_requirements.py should be able to do this for you.

 ```
 python src/fetch_requirements.py